This article was based off an interview with Jonathan Clark, expert in IoT, one of the inventors of the PDF and CTO of ADK Group

 Better, then, to find a programming framework that is cross platform, so it works for as many of the top platforms as possible.
 React Native is an example of a framework like that.

-It’s extremely efficient: you can write once for multiple platforms and only have to manage one codebase.
+That's part of what makes it extremely efficient: you can write once for multiple platforms and only have to manage one codebase.

-Having one codebase also reduces your cost of ownership.
+For you, this means having one codebase also reduces your cost of ownership.

 Your developers will have a single area to manage bug fixes, upgrades, and new builds.
 Less of your development resources will go towards repetitive tasks and more can be used on higher ROI opportunities.

 The math here is simple.

 Your ideal programming language should strike a balance between widespread adoption, recent advancements, and implicit endorsement from trusted sources.